Below is a list of some of the activities they led or participated in:

 Moving Forward with Reconciliation

-Moving Forward with Reconciliation is a working group of people from Edmonton-area United Churches (including Mill Woods), as well as other cultural and faith backgrounds.
-It now has its own Facebook page.
-There is also a mailing list for announcements relating to Reconciliation, such as upcoming events.
-To get on the list, email Paula Kirman, the list moderator, at firstname.lastname@example.org.
+Moving Forward with Reconciliation was a working group of people from Edmonton-area United Churches (including Mill Woods), as well as other cultural and faith backgrounds.
+From 2015 to 2019, it facilitated a wide-range of activities both educational and action-oriented.

 Good news on the Mandatory Curriculum K to 12 Call to Action #62 in light of the forthcoming overhaul of the Alberta School Curriculum: Support for First Nations, Métis and Inuit student learning, as well as the inclusion of Education for Reconciliation, which includes ways of knowing and diverse perspectives, will be reflected in future K-12 curriculum.
 Four million dollars in existing funding will be spent on consultation with Indigenous partners on future curriculum.